swiftlang/swift-evolution/proposals/0304-structured-concurrency.md

 In this proposal, the way to create child tasks is only within a `TaskGroup`, however there will be a follow-up proposal that enables creation of child tasks in any asynchronous context.

-### Partial tasks
+### Jobs

 The execution of a task can be seen as a succession of periods where the task was running, each of which ends at a suspension point or — finally — at the completion of the task.
-These periods are called partial tasks.
-Partial tasks are the basic units of schedulable work in the system.
+These periods are called jobs.
+Jobs are the basic units of schedulable work in the system.
 They are also the primitive through which asynchronous functions interact with the underlying synchronous world.
-For the most part, programmers should not have to work directly with partial tasks unless they are implementing a custom executor.
+For the most part, programmers should not have to work directly with jobs unless they are implementing a custom executor.

 ### Executors

-An executor is a service which accepts the submission of partial tasks and arranges for some thread to run them.
-The system assumes that executors are reliable and will never fail to run a partial task.
+An executor is a service which accepts the submission of jobs and arranges for some thread to run them.
+The system assumes that executors are reliable and will never fail to run a job.

 An asynchronous function that is currently running always knows the executor that it's running on.
 This allows the function to avoid unnecessarily suspending when making a call to the same executor, and it allows the function to resume executing on the same executor it started on.

-An executor is called *exclusive* if the partial tasks submitted to it will never be run concurrently.
-(Specifically, the partial tasks must be totally ordered by the happens-before relationship: given any two tasks that were submitted and run, the end of one must happen-before the beginning of the other.)
-Executors are not required to run partial tasks in the order they were submitted; in fact, they should generally honor task priority over submission order.
+An executor is called *exclusive* if the jobs submitted to it will never be run concurrently.
+(Specifically, the jobs must be totally ordered by the happens-before relationship: given any two jobs that were submitted and run, the end of one must happen-before the beginning of the other.)
+Executors are not required to run jobs in the order they were submitted; in fact, they should generally honor task priority over submission order.

 Swift provides a default executor implementation, but both actor classes and global actors (described in separate proposals) can suppress this and provide their own implementation.